Pasadena, Online, San Jose, and off-campus locations

 - Official documentation showing a passing score on a state-authorized exam that the state recognizes as equivalent to high school graduation

-- Applicants must submit a resume showing three or more years of significant professional or life experience or an official transcript confirming 24 transferrable units from a regionally accredited university.
+- Applicants must submit a resume showing three or more years of significant professional or life experience or an official transcript confirming 24 transferrable credits from a regionally accredited university.

 - Personal statement

-Applicants with a cumulative high-school or undergraduate GPA below 2.0, applicants without three years of significant professional or life experience, or with less than 24 transferrable college units are required to submit additional documentation:
+Applicants with a cumulative high school or undergraduate GPA below 2.0, applicants without three years of significant professional or life experience or with less than 24 transferrable college credits are required to submit additional documentation:

 - One letter of support from someone (a non-relative) familiar with your ability to be successful in this program

 - An additional essay three pages, double-spaced typed (approximately 500-750 words).
 In your essay, please answer the following question: